Financial risk management

 The existing funding programmes include:

-At the year end the Group had cash and cash equivalents totalling EUR 334 million (571) as well as EUR 629 million (629) non-utilised committed credit facilities.
-In addition there was an undrawn EUR 50 million tranche of a long term loan available to the Group.
-Commercial Paper programme was not utilised in 2014.
-On 31 December 2015 Commercial Paper Programme utilisation amounted to EUR 130 million.
+At the year end, the Group had cash and cash equivalents totalling EUR 472 million (334) as well as EUR 640 million (679) non-utilised committed credit facilities.
+On 31 December 2016, Commercial Paper Programme was not utilised.
+On 31 December 2015, utilisation amounted to EUR 130 million.
 Wärtsilä minimises its refinancing risk by having a balanced and sufficiently long loan portfolio.

 The responsibility for managing the credit risks associated with ordinary commercial activities lies with the Businesses and the Group companies.
 Major trade and project finance credit risks are minimised by transferring risks to banks, insurance companies and export credit organisations.